aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 --------------------------------------

 Environment variables allow modifications to PyTorch Neuron behavior without requiring code change to user script.
-See `PyTorch Neuron environment variables <../../api-reference-guide/training/torch-neuron-envvars.html>`__ for more details.
+See :ref:`PyTorch Neuron environment variables <pytorch-neuronx-envvars>` for more details.

 Persistent cache for compiled graphs
 ------------------------------------